Category Archives: British Royals

 • Major-General John Hill (? – 1735), younger brother, does not appear to have been married, he left his estate to his nephew Samuel Masham, 2nd Baron Masham

 Abigail’s father made some unfortunate business speculations and the family’s financial situation was seriously affected.
 Because of this, Abigail was forced to work as a servant in the household of Sir John Rivers, 2nd Baronet of Chafford.
-Eventually, Abigail’s cousin Sarah Churchill, Duchess of Marlborough, who was Queen Anne’s Mistress of the Robes, the highest office in the royal court that could be held by a woman, took Abigail into her household, where, according to Sarah, “she lived with me and my children, and I treated her with as great kindness as if she had been my sister.”
+Eventually, Abigail’s first cousin Sarah Churchill, Duchess of Marlborough, Queen Anne’s Mistress of the Robes, took Abigail into her household, where, according to Sarah, “she lived with me and my children, and I treated her with as great kindness as if she had been my sister.”
 In 1704, through Sarah’s influence, Abigail received an appointment in Queen Anne’s household as a Woman of the Bedchamber.

 Abigail’s cousin Sarah Churchill, Duchess of Marlborough; Credit – Wikipedia

 Queen Anne and Sarah Churchill, Duchess of Marlborough, born Sarah Jennings, had known each other since 1673, when Anne was eight-years-old and 13-year-old Sarah was appointed a maid of honor to Anne’s stepmother Maria Beatrice of Modena, then Duchess of York.
-However, during Sarah’s frequent absences from court, Abigail and Queen Anne grew close.
+During Sarah’s frequent absences from court, Abigail and Queen Anne grew close.
 While Sarah was assertive and outspoken, Abigail was understated and meek.
-Abigail was not only happy to show Queen Anne the kindness and consideration that Anne needed but she also never pressured Anne about politics.
-In addition, Abigail’s opinions on church and political matters, unlike her cousin Sarah’s, were similar to Queen Anne’s.
+Abigail was happy to show Queen Anne the kindness and consideration the she needed and never pressured Anne about politics.
+In addition, Abigail’s opinions on church and political matters, unlike the opinions of her cousin Sarah, were similar to Queen Anne’s opinions.

 • Samuel Masham, 2nd Baron Masham (1712 – 1776), married (1) Harriet Winnington, no children (2) Charlotte Dives, no children; Samuel was Comptroller of the household of George, Prince of Wales, the future King George II.
 His titles became extinct upon his death which means he had no male heirs.